Seanxupoj/DATA-ANALYST-PORTFOLIO/README.md

 * [Education](https://github.com/Seanxupoj/DATA-ANALYST-PORTFOLIO/tree/main/Airline%20Loyalty%20Campaign%20and%20Churn%20Analysis)

 ## Projects
-In this section you can find a brief overview of my projects.
+In this section you can find a brief overview of my listed projects.

 #### Chicago City 311 Service Analysis
-For this project,
+For this project, I .
+The skills showcased in this project are

 #### Airline Loyalty Campaign and Churn Analysis
 For this project,